-- · To identify key roles that men can play in preventing GBV. - To increase understanding of the role of men and boys as active bystanders in stopping violence. - Consider how community members acting together can change social norms to reduce sexual violence, child marriage and FGM against women and girls. - Develop a positive shared belief and commitment to preventing sexual violence, child marriage, and FGM.
+- To identify key roles that men can play in preventing GBV. - To increase understanding of the role of men and boys as active bystander in stopping violence. - Consider how community members acting together can change social norms to reduce sexual violence, child marriage and early pregnancy. - Develop a positive shared belief and commitment to preventing sexual violence, early pregnancy, child marriage.

-Flipchart, Markers, Masking tape; Copies for all participants of Handout 1: "Scenarios on Active Bystanders"
+• Flipchart, Markers, Masking tape; Copies for all participants of Handout 1: "Scenarios on Active Bystanders"